Phosphor

 Pure-function corrections shared by the snap engine and the autotile engine: clamp to screen, eliminate overlaps, grow zones to respect window minimum sizes, project geometry into an overlay window's local coordinate system.

-Input rects in, output rects out — no Qt objects, no signals, no allocation beyond the result vector.
+Input rects in, output rects out, with no Qt objects, no signals, and no allocation beyond the result vector.
 Headless geometry tests link the lib without GUI infrastructure.

 Key types